-Figure [4]: Operations without slot at Dublin Airport.
+Figure 4: Operations without slot at Dublin Airport

-To ensure that Access to Installation (ATI) fees charged to Groundhandlers at Dublin, Cork and Shannon Airports are relevant, objective, transparent, and nondiscriminatory, thus allowing fair access to the market.
+To ensure that Access to Installation (ATI) fees charged to Groundhandlers at Dublin, Cork and Shannon Airports are relevant, objective, transparent, and non-discriminatory, thus allowing fair access to the market.

-5. Safe and Financially-Robust Airlines and Groundhandlers
+Safe and Financially-Robust Airlines and Groundhandlers

-The Commission is the competent authority in Ireland for licensing of Air Carriers and approving Groundhandlers operating at Irish airports.
+The Commission is the competent authority in Ireland for licensing Air Carriers and approving Groundhandlers operating at Irish airports.
 All Air Carriers who transport passengers for hire or reward must hold a valid Operating Licence and Air Operator's Certificate.
 An Operating Licence is issued by the Commission for Aviation Regulation to Air Carriers who have their principal place of business in Ireland.
 A licensed Air Carrier must also have, and for the duration of the Operating Licence hold, an Air Operator's Certificate (AOC).
 The Irish Aviation Authority is responsible for the granting of AOCs to Irish Air Carriers.
 Licensed Air Carriers are monitored closely to make sure they meet a number of requirements including safety standards, satisfactory insurance cover and financial fitness.

 The Commission also grants approvals to companies engaged in groundhandling activities at Cork, Dublin and Shannon airports.
 Groundhandling broadly comprises all those services required by an aircraft between landing and take-off; for example marshalling aircraft, loading/unloading, refuelling, baggage handling, passenger handling and aircraft maintenance.
 An airline may choose to provide services for itself (self-handling) or contract with another company (third-party handling), be it an airline or a dedicated groundhandling company.
 The Commission ensures that groundhandling approval holders comply with legal requirements such as financial fitness and technical competence.
 The Commission currently licenses 14 Irish-based Air Carriers and 45 Groundhandling operators at Dublin, Shannon and Cork Airports.
 The total number of licences in issue over the last number of years has remained constant, with only marginal changes from year to year.
 This trend is expected to continue; although the implications of Brexit may bring a level of uncertainty as UK-based airlines could seek to apply for an Irish operating licence in order to allow them to continue to avail of access to European routes following Brexit.
-Other airlines have also signalled their intention to apply for an Irish Operating Licence due to the various supports available here in order to allow them to compete more effectively in the industry.
+Other airlines have also signalled their intention to apply for an Irish Operating Licence.
 In addition, economic recovery has contributed to growth at our airports, especially at Dublin.
 This growth, and future anticipated growth, may result in an increase in licence holders and/or expansion by existing licence holders, especially in the groundhandling area as demand for these services increases.

 Although there are no significant changes expected to the regulatory framework in these areas, the Commission will be monitoring the impact of the European Commission revision of the EASA Basic Regulation, which includes proposals for the introduction of requirements for the safe provision of groundhandling services.
-It will be necessary to consider how any new proposals will sit with the existing groundhandling regime in place in Ireland.
-Similarly, we will monitor the European Commission evaluation of the application of Regulation (EC) No 1008/2008 and any changes in legislation going forward.
+It will be necessary to consider how any new proposals will sit with the existing groundhandling regime.
+Similarly, we will monitor the evaluation of the application of Regulation (EC) No 1008/2008 and any changes in legislation.